The 6 Best Chest Exercises For Building A Strong, Powerful Chest

 The machine chest press is perfect in this scenario because the movement is a simple one – and mostly dictated by the machine itself – so there’s much less risk of injuring yourself.

-I’ve also used the machine chess press in situations where I’m recovering from an injury and am not feeling strong or confident enough to get back to even light barbell or dumbbell pressing.
+I’ve also used the machine chest press in situations where I’m recovering from an injury and am not feeling strong or confident enough to get back to even light barbell or dumbbell pressing.
 Machines get a bad rap and can actually be useful in certain circumstances, so don’t rule them out entirely.

 And there you have it!